SofijaErkin/basic-tool-mac/debug/debug_c++11_vscode_manually_mac.md

 ### 1.Check Envirnment

 Please enter Mac Terminal.
-Some one use the default Terminal, I just use iTerm.
+Some one use the default Terminal,

+I just use iTerm.

+Use this command to checkout the CPU information on mac:

+`sysctl -n machdep.cpu.brand_string`

+It shows like:

+`Intel(R) Core(TM)2 Duo CPU E8600 @ 2.40GHz`

+That "`Intel`" is the type of CPU on mac.

 Also, use this command to check the laptop system version on mac: